 By also being certified under a cyber security framework such as Cyber Essentials, which is backed by the UK Government, enables businesses of all sizes within the UK to safeguard their business and client data while being able to participate in high value tenders that require the Cyber Essentials certification.

 Furthermore, by implementing a business solution such as Microsoft 365, a Cloud-based application that includes a variety of applications within that can help mitigate the risk of fileless Malware.
 Microsoft 365 also includes the Windows 10 operating system which provides continual security updates and patches.
 Within Windows 10 is Windows Defender and Advanced Threat Protection, both of which can detect and stop fileless Malware through AntiMalware Scan Interface (AMSI), behaviour monitoring, memory scanning and boot sector protection.
+Microsoft have also just rolled out protection for mobile devices with their Microsoft Defender ATP for Android, with IOs protection being released in the coming months.

 Using a state-of-the-art IT Security endpoint protection solution such as Sophos has the ability to detect fileless threats using anti-exploit technology as they are not about asking an end user to download a malicious file.
 This anti-exploit technology uses Deep Learning to stop both known and unknown malware without signature.
 Additionally, Sophos Intercept X has a focused approach and examines approximately 25 exploits that cyber criminals rely on to spread Malware, steal credentials, and escape detection rather than examining millions of Malware samples.